-As a condition of being permitted to participate in the Experience, Student must complete all pre-departure requirements established by DukeEngage by any applicable deadlines, including without limit, the following:
+As a condition of being permitted to participate in DukeEngage, participants must complete all pre-departure requirements established by DukeEngage by any applicable deadlines, including without limit, the following:

-- Complete all mandatory pre-departure components, including registration, site-specific orientation sessions, and the Fortin Foundation Academy.
-The Academy includes four sessions, the DukeEngage Convocation on Sunday, March 22.
+- Complete all mandatory pre-departure components, including submitting registration documentation, site-specific orientation sessions, pre-program surveys, and Fortin Foundation Academy workshops during the spring semester.

-- If managing ongoing or chronic physical health and psychological issues, schedule an appointment with a personal medical care provider to discuss management of the issues during the Experience.
+- If managing ongoing or chronic physical health and psychological issues, schedule an appointment with a personal medical care provider to discuss management of those issues during DukeEngage.